Level 3 Assessment Standards

 Note: Achievement Standards with only 1 start (*) ONLY contributes to UE Reading literacy requirements.

-Note: This standard offers both Numeracy & Literacy at Level 3
+Note: AS91430 offers both Numeracy & Literacy at Level 3

 What should I have already achieved?

 It would be advisable to have at least 14 credits including at least one external exam pass from Level 2 English.
 Alternatively 14 credits from Level 2 Geography or Level 2 History before continuing with Level 3 Geography.
 Please note that the Achievement Standard criteria for Geography requires a high level of English writing and reading skills.